g2384/Life-In-The-UK/Facts.md

 - Since the **1960s**, British pop music has made one of the most important cultural contributions to life in the UK.
 Bands including **The Beatles** and **The Rolling Stones** continue to have an influence on music both here and abroad.
 - British pop music has continued to innovate – for example, the **Punk** movement of the late 1970s, and the trend towards boy and girl bands in the 1990s.
 - There are many large venues that host music events throughout the year, such as:
-  - Wembley Stadium;
+  - Wembley Stadium, London;
   - The O2 in Greenwich, south-east London;
-  - and the Scottish Exhibition and Conference Centre (SECC) in Glasgow.
+  - the Scottish Exhibition and Conference Centre (SECC) in Glasgow.
 - Festival season takes place across the UK every summer, with major events in various locations.
 Many bands and solo artists, both well-known and up-and-coming, perform at these events.
 Famous festivals include
   - Glastonbury
   - the Isle of Wight Festival